Increase Your Global Awareness

 What Does It Cost?

 The cost varies widely depending on the country and program selected.
-On average, a student can expect to pay approximately $7000-$15,000.
+On average, a student can expect to pay approximately $7000-$15,000 for a semester abroad option.
 Program price varies on location, duration, and type of learning done overseas.
 A quick visit to the International Studies Office will help you determine what your dream destination might cost.

 Is Financial Aid Available?